cusma/pposdex/docs/1_10_ppos_dex.md

 [Algorand Dynamics](https://algorand.foundation/the-algo/algo-dynamics) and
 spread across participants according to their economical choices.

-Since the probability of being elecetd as block proposer or as member of the committee of validator is **directly proportional to user's ALGO online stake**, the distribution of ALGOs into the ecosystem has a foundamental role on PPoS decentralization.

 Let's try first to define an **ideal theoretical conditions of decentralization**.
 Then, everything deviating from those conditions will make PPoS more real and far from platonic ideality.